 Majors must take all courses counted toward the major for a letter grade if the letter grade option is available.

-5. Students must achieve a C- grade or better in all prerequisites to the major.
+5. Students must achieve a C grade or better in all prerequisites to the major.

-6. Students must achieve a C- grade or better in all courses that count toward fulfilling the requirements for the major.
+6. Students must achieve a C grade or better in all courses that count toward fulfilling the requirements for the major.

-7. Students must achieve an overall average of 2.0 GPA or better in the major.
+7. Students must achieve an overall average of 2.5 GPA or better in the major.